nnjeim/world/README.md

 php artisan db:seed --class=WorldSeeder (requires ~15min)
 ```

-### What's new in v1.1.18?
+### What's new in v1.1.20?
-- Simplification of the response trait.
+- Updated source data: countries, states and cities.
-- Rework of the actions reponses.
+- Addition of a console command to refresh the new world data:
-- Minor adjustments in the paths and translation files.
+  - Run `composer update`
+  - Run php artisan `world:refresh`

+It is important to note that the world refresh command will drop the existing tables, migrate and re-seed the new data.

 ### Changelog